Yelihi/TIL/Testing/React/README.md

 <br />

 user-event allows you to describe a user interaction instead of a concreate event.
 It adds visibilty and intractability checks along the way and manipulates the DOM just like a user interactions in the browser would.
 It factors in that the browser e.g. wouldn't let a user click a hidden element or type in a disabled text box

+### Static analysis testing

+All types of tests run the code and then compare the outcome against known expected outputs to see if everything works OK <br />

+Static testing analyses aspects such as readability, consistency, error handling, type checking, and alignment with best practices <br />

+Testing checks if your code works or not, whereas static analysis checks if it is written well or not

+### Husky

+Husky is a tool that helps imporve your commits and more